 This three ingredient mini cheesecake came about by accident.
-I was attempting to make cream cheese danishes when I realised that I had an excessive amount of cream cheese filling.
+I was attempting to make cream cheese danishes with the croissant dough from my cookbook when I realised that I had an excessive amount of cream cheese filling.
 Not keen to waste some perfectly good cream cheese, I threw it in the oven, Basque cheesecake style.
 The result?
 An adorable, delicious cheesecake for two, made with just three ingredients.

-- Lactose free cream cheese is made by Philadelphia and Liddell’s here in Australia.
-A godsend is lactose (not dairy) is an issue for you.
+Lactose free cream cheese is made by Philadelphia and Liddells here in Australia.
+A godsend if lactose (not dairy) is an issue for you.
 If you have a dairy allergy, these three ingredient mini cheesecakes aren’t suitable for you.

 As I’ve mentioned in the recipe, my mini springform cake tin is 11cm/4.3inches in circumference.
 It’s C&D brand, which is the inexpensive one you generally find at supermarkets or bargain shops.

 The cheesecake fills this tin to the brim, so you might be able to get away with using a 12cm tin if you have one, but adjust the cooking time to match.
 I wouldn’t recommend going any larger than that or you’ll end up with a flat and burnt cheesecake.

 In Australia, I have bought/seen mini cake tins in Coles, Kmart and Big W, or House and other specialty cooking stores.
 If you have a large ramekin you could potentially also use that (and even divide it into two mini-er single portion cheesecakes).